sftpplus/sftpplus-docs/docs/configuration-auth/index.rst

         The local file authentication method allows SFTPPlus to authenticate users defined in a separate configuration file.
         This section covers the available options for it.

-    .. grid-item-card:: :octicon:`sliders` LDAP / Active Directory
+    .. grid-item-card:: :octicon:`sliders` LDAP configuration
         :link-type: doc
         :link: ./ldap

         The LDAP authentication method allows SFTPPlus to authenticate users against an LDAP or Active Directory server.
-        This section covers its limitations and available configuration options.
+        This section covers the available configuration options.

+    .. grid-item-card:: :octicon:`book` LDAP / Active Directory integration
+        :link-type: doc
+        :link: ./ldap-integration

+        This section provides information about configuring SFTPPlus to use LDAP for users and administrator authentication in various use cases.

     .. grid-item-card:: :octicon:`sliders` Microsoft Entra ID
         :link-type: doc